wandsea/pcat-compiler/doc/asm-rules.md

 To make things simpler, now only (signed) integer and real, both occupying 4-bytes, are supported.
 Boolean is treated as a 4-byte integer, with 0 representing `FALSE` and non-zero values `TRUE`.

 The code follows the __cdecl__ calling conversion.
-The static link is passed as the first paramenter to the callee in form of a pointer to the destination frame.
+The static link is passed as the first parameter to the callee in form of a pointer to the destination frame.
-To avoid register allocation, all temporary variables are also stored on the stack, which means each calculation would take operants from stack, compute, and store the result to the stack.
+To avoid register allocation, all temporary variables are also stored on the stack, which means each calculation would take operands from stack, compute, and store the result to the stack.

 ## Constant values
 All constant values should be placed at the end of asm code.